NeoGranular/lanyon/_posts/2016-04-18-zhan-xian-chapter-54.md

 “Naturally!”
 <!--more-->

-Yang Chen smiled, holding out his hand in inviting position to ask Du Qian to sit opposite to him and at the same time he smilingly said:
+Yang Chen smiled, holding out his hand in an inviting position to ask Du Qian to sit down in front of him and at the same time he smilingly said:

 “After asking for a request from the Palace Master, I cannot go back on it, right?”